jcchincheong-bb/The-Knock-Lock/idea/Project-Idea.md

-# Our project idea are :
+# Our project ideas are :

 ## CCTV Camera
 - Detect person using proximity sensor